fatiando/fatiando/doc/source/index.rst

 tasks like: generating synthetic data, manipulating data sets, plotting non-gridded data, direct modeling, inversion, etc.

+Fatiando is licensed under the :ref:`BSD license <license>`.
+This means that it can be reused and remixed with few restrictions.
+See the license text for more information.

 The main interface for Fatiando is provided by a `Python <http://www.python.org>`_ package (:ref:`the API <api>`).
 This means that commands in Fatiando are in executed using Python scripts, instead of the